-In France it is called Le Meilleur Pâtissier (the best baker) and it's, well, just better than the British original.
-So with the ninth series underway in France (where it's pulling in 2.5 million viewers a week), here's why you should switch to French bakers.
+In France it is called Le Meilleur Pâtissier (the best baker) and it’s, well, just better than the British original.
+So as the 11th series gets underway in France, here’s why you should switch to French bakers.

 1. It’s longer